HestHub/nix-config/blog.md

 Right now i can only see the main disk, so seems my extra Sata drives are not mounted, lets see how that can be remidied.

-This is where to hardware-configuration.nix shines.
+This is where to hardware-configuration.nix comes into play.

 The solution i found did require a couple of manual steps, but im sure it can be handled automaticly, either with scripts or with some deeper nix knowledge, but what i did was: